How to Change a Car Battery Like a Pro

-Pop the hood or the vehicle’s trunk, depending on whether the battery is installed in the front or back of the car.
-If you don’t know what a car battery looks like, it is essentially a large, rectangular box that has two electrical cables connected to metal terminals on the top of the battery.
-Some newer vehicles might have a plastic cover over the battery, but you can remove it to gain access to the battery terminals.
+Depending on whether the battery is located in the front or back of the vehicle, open the hood or trunk.
+Look for a large, rectangular box with two cables connected to metal terminals on the top of the battery.
+Some newer vehicles might have a plastic cover over the battery, but you can remove it to access the battery terminals.

 STEP 3: Disconnect the negative cable.

-The negative battery terminal is usually black and may have a minus (-) sign to indicate that it is the negative terminal.
-If applicable, remove the plastic cover on the battery and locate the black negative terminal cable.
-This cable always needs to be the first cable removed and the last put back on to help avoid the risk of completing a circuit between the two terminals and causing the battery to spark, short circuit, or melt down.
+The negative battery terminal is usually black and may be identified by a minus (-) sign on the car battery.
+If applicable, remove the plastic battery cover from the battery and locate the black negative terminal cable.
+The negative cable always needs to be disconnected first and reconnected last to avoid sparking, short circuits, or melting.

-Use a compatible socket wrench to loosen the nut holding the negative cable in place and slide the cable off of the battery terminal.
-Keep the cable away from the battery, the positive cable, and any metal by securing it to the engine bay with a cable clamp.
+Use a compatible socket wrench to loosen the nut holding the negative cable in place.
+Slide the cable off of the negative terminal.
+Secure the cable to the engine bay with a cable clamp to keep it away from the battery, the positive cable, and metal surfaces.

 STEP 4: Disconnect the positive cable.

-With the negative cable safely secured and out of the way, locate the red positive cable.
-The terminal may be marked with a plus (+) sign to help differentiate between the negative and positive cables.
+With the negative cable safely disconnected and secured, locate the red positive cable.
+The connector will likely be covered by a red plastic cap, and the terminal may be marked with a plus (+) sign.
 Loosen the nut holding the positive cable in place and slide the cable off of the positive terminal.
-Secure the cable to the engine bay with a cable clamp, ensuring that it does not come into contact with the battery, the negative cable, or any metal.
+Secure the cable to the engine bay with a cable clamp, avoiding any contact with the battery, negative cable, or metal surfaces.

-The battery is usually held in place with multiple connectors to prevent it from moving or shifting while you drive.
+The car battery is usually held in place with multiple connectors to prevent it from moving or shifting while you drive.
 Use a socket wrench with an extension bar to loosen these connections and lift the battery out of the battery bracket.
-Keep in mind that a car battery can weigh more than 20 pounds, so you might need a hand to lift it out.
+Something to note about how to remove a car battery that sometimes goes overlooked is that car batteries can weigh 20 pounds or more, so you might need help to lift it out.

-Put the new battery into the battery bracket.
-Use your socket wrench to secure the battery to the bracket so that it will not shift, tip, or otherwise move when you are driving.
+Lower the new car battery into the battery bracket.
+Use a socket wrench to secure the battery to the bracket so that it will not shift, tip, or otherwise move while driving.

 STEP 8: Connect the negative cable.

-Once you have successfully reconnected the cables in the correct order and orientation you can put the plastic cover back over the battery, if applicable.
-Clean up any tools that you used during the process, then close the hood and hop in the vehicle.
-The car should start up without a problem, though you will likely need to reset the clock, radio, navigation system, and alarm settings.
+After successfully reconnecting the cables in the right order, put the plastic cover back over the battery (if applicable).
+Remove all tools and cable clamps from the work area, close the hood, and start the vehicle.
+If the car starts up without issue, you may need to reset the clock, radio, navigation system, and/or alarm settings.